Skip to main content

 Training modes

-Use this when you want the model to learn tool calling and structured behavior.
+Use this when you want a smaller student model to learn tool calls and structured behavior from a teacher model.
 The training pipeline does not treat natural-language tool descriptions as free-form prompts.
 Before trajectory generation, Spectra normalizes JSON schemas, OpenAPI imports, and natural-language tool descriptions into canonical typed tool schemas, then trains the model to emit structured tool calls that satisfy those schemas.

 1